Four talks on Wednesdays 30 April, 7, 14 & 21 May 2025, 12.30–1pm at St Lawrence Church, Winchester

 Autumn 1995:Yes to God’s Earth: seven talks on the theme of Creation.

-Space in the City is an ecumenical venture organised by lay, licensed, ordained and associate members of Winchester’s city churchesSt Bartholomew and St Lawrence with St Swithun-upon-Kingsgate, St Peter’s and the United Church.
+Space in the City began under the oversight of the Rev’d Canon David Scott, then Rector of St Lawrence Church, and Warden of Spirituality for the Diocese of Winchester.
+Talks have now been given and recorded at St Lawrence and at the United Church, Jewry Street, for over thirty years.
+It is an ecumenical venture organised by lay, licensed, ordained and associate members of Winchester’s city churchesSt Bartholomew and St Lawrence with St Swithun-upon-Kingsgate, St Peter’s and the United Church.

 Valid HTML 4.01!